 How effective is TMS?

-TMS is a good option for patients with unipolar depression who have not had responded to two to four antidepressant trials and an adequate trial of evidence-based therapy.
+TMS is a good option for patients with unipolar depression who have not had response to two to four antidepressant trials and an adequate trial of evidence-based therapy.
 Patients are evaluated to confirm the primary diagnosis of treatment-resistant depression and to rule out any contraindications.
 TMS is not advised in patients with increased risks for seizures, implanted metallic hardware, and unstable general medical conditions.

 In trials for FDA approval, deep TMS was found to effectively reduce depressive symptoms by at least 50 percent in 75 percent of patients treated and to have a 50 percent remission rate.
 In these studies, individuals were taken off their antidepressant medications, given TMS treatments (36 in a series) and then put on a maintenance mono medication to help prevent relapse.
 In clinical practice, the rates of efficacy are higher, as patients are encouraged to stay on antidepressants during TMS treatments.